Back to All Events

 • Galerie Fleur & Wouter 43B Van Ostadestraat Amsterdam, NH, 1072 SN Netherlands (map)

-The exhibition Mother Rock unfolds as a origin story: a geological and personal excavation.
-During 2025, artist Natacha Mankowski (Paris, FR, 1986) traveled repeatedly across here native country France, tracing links between underground landscapes as one might follow a memory embedded in stone.
-The exhibition moves through territories shaped by a common sedimentary parentage, a “roche mère,” a mother formation, linking sites separated by geography but united by deep time, created over 100 million years ago.
+The exhibition Mother Rock unfolds as an origin story: a geological and personal excavation.
+During 2025, artist Natacha Mankowski (Paris, FR, 1986) traveled repeatedly across here native country France, tracing links between quarries as one might follow a memory embedded in stone.
+The exhibition moves through territories shaped by a common sedimentary parentage, a “roche mère,” a mother formation, linking sites separated by geography but united by geology.

 Mother rock, roche mère or moedergesteente.